Water licensing in Western Australia

 What is a water service?
 A water service is the provision of any of the following services through reticulated piping, conduits and approved infrastructure.
 The

-The Department of Water protects the state's water resources and promotes the sustainable and efficient use of water via regulatory tools such as water licences
+The Department of Water and Environmental Regulation protects the state's water resources and promotes the sustainable and efficient use of water via regulatory tools such

 Foreign ownership of water entitlements